-The Annual Security and Fire Safety Report is updated and published by October 1st of each year.
+The Annual Security and Fire Safety Report is updated and published by October 1st of each year for the statistics of the prior calendar year.
 A notice of availability is sent to every member of the university community once it is published online, along with a digital copy of the document.